KristinMenke/Pediatric-Ontogeny-Qualification/README.md

 # Pediatric Ontogeny Qualification (PEQ)

-## Translation of Adult PBPK  Model to Children
+## Translation of Adult PBPK to Children

 Using a developed and validated (adult) PBPK model for an *in vivo* probe substance, a pediatric PBPK model can be established for children by scaling physiology, clearance processes (as parameterized in the adult model) and age-dependent protein binding including the process specific variabilities.